 In most cases, bounce rates approaching 5% require serious action.

-Average bounce rates for email campaigns
+Average email bounce rate for email campaigns

-released statistics from campaigns during 2019 with over 1,000 subscribers.
-The campaigns were delivered throughout a range of industries, revealing the average email bounce rate (soft and hard) as well as open and click rates.
-The campaigns were delivered by businesses right across the board—from single-person start-ups to Fortune 500 companies.
+This company released statistics from campaigns during 2019 with over 1,000 subscribers.
+The campaigns were delivered throughout a range of industries, revealing the average email bounce rate (soft and hard) as well as open and click rates

-The average hard bounce came in at 0.4%
+• The average hard bounce came in at 0.4%

-The lowest hard bounce was 0.25% in religion, closely followed by e-commerce at 0.27%.
+• The lowest hard bounce was 0.25% in religion, closely followed by e-commerce at 0.27%.

-The highest hard bounce was 0.86% in construction, and in second place, insurance with 0.72%.
+• The highest hard bounce was 0.86% in construction, and in second place, insurance with 0.72%.

-The average soft bounce was 0.58%.
+• The average soft bounce was 0.58%.

-Email Campaign Monitor
+Email Campaign Monitor average email bounce rate

-analysed over 30 billion marketing emails sent across the globe throughout 2019.
+This company analyzed over 30 billion marketing emails sent across the globe throughout 2019.
 They found a total average bounce rate of 0.7% with the same size of fluctuation between industries.

 The key takeaway marketing tools noticed was how much the figures are improving each year.
 This shows the importance placed on high-quality lists and the effort made by marketers to attain them.

-How to prevent high bounce rates?
+How to prevent high bounce rates

-When creating an email marketing campaign, you need to consider the best way to reduce email bounce rate, to prevent hard and soft bounces, spam complaints and how to engage your active subscribers.
 There are plenty of measures you can take to clean your lists and reduce problem numbers.
-Here’s a list of the procedures you should be carrying out already—and not just when bounce occurs, and the bad bounce rates start to appear.
+Here’s a list of the procedures you should be carrying out already—and not just when a bounce occurs, and the bad bounce rates start to appear.

 Clean your lists

 Using an email checker (like Bouncer!) to clean your lists on a regular basis is a must.
-It’s easy to do and guaranteed to clear out the addresses that would bounce before they can do any damage and reduce bounce rate, leaving only the valid email addresses on your list.
-The first step to decrease a high email bounce rate and solve your bounce rate issues is to remove invalid email addresses from your email lists.
-Reduce your email bounce and prevent a permanent failure while sending emails by cleaning your email list regularly.
+It’s easy to do and guaranteed to clear out the addresses that would bounce before they can do any damage and reduce the bounce rate, leaving only the valid email addresses on your list.

-Use double opt in and permission-based email marketing
+Use double opt-in and permission-based email marketing

 A purchased email list is always a bad idea.
 You have no idea if the recipients are interested in your product or service, so your emails get into the spam folder.
 There’s also a chance that your new email list is full of broken addresses.

-Authenticate your emails
+Authenticate your emails to improve average email bounce rate

 Authenticating your email signature in your email campaign settings is one more technical step to add credibility to your email deliverability.